 We Are Able To Isolate Just One Person Out From The Crowd

 As mentioned on other pages, everyone is unique – and their biologically generated signals are therefore also unique.
-Therefore, considering this and the above, it would be possible to determine which person of those millions had been thinking about the detected pattern.
+Therefore, considering this and the above, it would be possible to isolate a single person out from millions of signals.

 Wouldn’t You Need An Ultra Fast Computer To Process All This Data?